MyPilgrimage/MyPilgrimage.github.io/_posts/2025-02-25-testing-version-two-point-zero.md

 It should appear on 25-02 @ 12:00. <br />
 While I'm writing this on 25-02 @ 02:00 <br />

+> @ 14:00 Sadly no new post was added to the page.
+> I will soon take-down a lot of posts and pages.
+They will (hopefully) be back up at the end of this day (25-02)
+>

 This will be in preperation for the Version 2.0 announcement.<br />
 There are a lot of new features added to the website, aswell as many rewrites and gramar/spelling/syntac fixes.